itsjunetime/smserver/README.md

 - If you install the IPA, the app always claims you have new messages.
 I suspect this is an issue with the beta version of Xcode which I built it on.

 ## Companion App
 There is a [python app](http://github.com/iandwelker/smserver_receiver), based on curses, which I would highly recommend one use in conjunction with this app.
-It is significantly faster than the web interface, much easier to navigate, much more customizable, and authenticates for you.
+It is significantly faster than the web interface, much easier to navigate, much more customizable, and handles authenticates for you.
 You can get it at the link above; it has all the information necessary to get it up and running.
 As always, just ask or open an issue if you have a question.